AP FACT CHECK: Trump is relentless in election fabrications

 County election officials only identified 182 cases where voting problems were clear enough that they referred them to investigators for further review, according to an Associated Press investigation.
 So far, only four cases have led to charges.
 No one has been convicted.
 No person’s vote was found to have been counted twice.

 Woodward reported from Washington.
-Associated Press writer David Klepper in Providence, Rhode Island, contributed to this report.
+Associated Press writers David Klepper in Providence, Rhode Island, and Jill Colvin in Washington contributed to this report.

 EDITOR’S NOTE — A look at the veracity of claims by political figures.